-The beautiful architecture, quaint cafes, and the slow vibe of the small town because it has not yet been discovered by tourists made feel as if I had hit the lottery.
+The beautiful architecture, quaint cafes, and the slow vibe of a small town, because it has not yet been discovered by tourists, made me feel as if I had hit the lottery.
 I found myself walking down side streets taking photos of the stunning buildings, I stopped a cafe to read a book and I caught up on writing while sipping on Mimosas and just enjoying hanging out with myself.

-I had fallen in love with the small town of Olomouc from the food, history, architecture to the lovely people that made me feel right at home.
-I felt like I had finally met my soul mate.
+I had fallen in love with the small town of Olomouc from the traditional Czech food, history, architecture to the lovely people that made me feel right at home.

-Olomouc offers the perfect combination of relaxation and entertainment.
+Olomouc offers the perfect combination of relaxation, entertainment and it’s an easy day trip from Prague.

 Related Post: 7 Reasons Why People Love to Travel

-Located on the Moravia River, Olomouc is one of the largest cities in the Czech Republic.
-After Prague, Olomouc has the second largest and the second oldest historic preservation zone in the Czech Republic including the Holy Trinity Column, which was erected in the early 18th century and was added as a UNESCO World Heritage site.
+Located on the Moravia River, Olomouc has the second largest and the second oldest historic preservation zone in the Czech Republic including the Holy Trinity Column as I mentioned above.

 Olomouc is one of the most charming and beautiful cities I’ve ever explored.
 The city is lined with cobblestoned streets, majestic cathedrals, and grand palaces that will leave you in awe and wonder.